YMA1979/aws-forum-demo-cloud-migration/README.md

 The output folder will contain :
  - The terraform plan used for infrastructure spin-up
  - The JSON outputs of the ATC actions (both the requests and reply bodies)
+ - The generated config file for dynamic inventory generation using *ansible-inventory*
  - (Optional) The result of the dynamic inventory generation using *ansible-inventory*